BabyOSCAR Training

 What it measures

-BabyOSCAR captures observed joint movement patterns across the body to characterize emerging selective motor control in early infancy.
+BabyOSCAR captures observed independent joint movements across the body to characterize emerging capacity for selective motor control during early infancy.

 Why it matters

-Early motor behavior can provide meaningful information about neurodevelopment.
-BabyOSCAR is designed to support earlier, more precise clinical understanding of motor control patterns.
+Early motor behavior provides important information about neurodevelopment.
+BabyOSCAR is designed to support earlier and more precise clinical understanding of independent joint control and may contribute to improved early cerebral palsy prognosis and clinical decision-making.

 Training